 Note: According to Economic Survey 2017-18, the Indian logistics market is forecast to reach about $215 billion in 2020, increasing at a CAGR of 10.5 percent.

 Additionally, this immense growth is driven by a corresponding increase in demand by emerging e-commerce retailers based in Tier II and III markets.
-Also, triggered by the upward motion of India in Ease of Doing Business Index, international corporates have entered the FMCG sector in the Indian market.
+Also, triggered by the upward motion of India in the Ease of Doing Business Index, international corporates have entered the FMCG sector in the Indian market.

 Being blessed with a favorable regulatory environment, and supported by the availability of striking infrastructure; Indian logistics businesses (small and large inclusive) can now have easier access to drive the technology-driven operational transformation.